scott-coates/BootstrapBackboneMVCFun/readme.md

 # BootstrapBackboneMVCFun

-Test project with fun web technologies
+Test project with fun web technologies.

 ## About BBMVCFun